The Fable of the Bees: As literature

 Less attention has been paid to the literary qualities of Mandeville's book than to his argument.
 Kaye called the book "possessed of such extraordinary literary merit" but focused his commentary on its implications for moral philosophy, economics, and utilitarianism.
 Harry L. Jones, on the other hand, wrote in 1960 that the Fable "is a work having little or no merit as literature; it is a doggerel, pure and simple, and it deserves no discussion of those aspects of form by which art can be classified as art".

 Economic views

 Mandeville is today generally regarded as a serious economist and philosopher.
 His second volume of The Fable of the Bees in 1729 was a set of six dialogs that elaborated on his socio-economic views.
 His ideas about the division of labor draw on those of William Petty, and are similar to those of Adam Smith.
 Mandeville says:

 The poem suggests many key principles of economic thought, including division of labor and the "invisible hand", seventy years before these concepts were more thoroughly elucidated by Adam Smith.
 Two centuries later, John Maynard Keynes cited Mandeville to show that it was "no new thing ... to ascribe the evils of unemployment to ... the insufficiency of the propensity to consume", a condition also known as the paradox of thrift, which was central to his own theory of effective demand.

+Critique of meat consumption

+In The Ethics of Diet (1883), Howard Williams devoted a chapter to Mandeville, arguing that The Fable of the Bees includes a sincere critique of meat eating.
+Williams highlighted Mandeville's ethical concerns about killing animals for food, quoting:I have often thought, if it was not for this tyranny which custom usurps over us, that men of any tolerable good-nature could never be reconciled to the killing of so many animals for their daily food, as long as the bountiful earth so plentifully provides them with varieties of vegetable dainties.Williams presented Mandeville as an early voice of moral opposition to flesh eating.
+Henry Stephens Salt later acknowledged this aspect of Mandeville’s work in his 1892 treatise Animals' Rights: Considered in Relation to Social Progress, where The Fable of the Bees appeared in the "Bibliography of the Rights of Animals".
+Mandeville's remarks also influenced the early vegetarian writer Joseph Ritson to adopt a vegetable diet.